anyscale/madewithml.github.io/docs/courses/mlops/orchestration.md

 </div>

 !!! note
-    We'll be breaking apart our `etl_data()` function from our `tagifai/main.py` script so that we can show what the proper data validation tasks look like in production workflows.
+    We'll be breaking apart our `elt_data()` function from our `tagifai/main.py` script so that we can show what the proper data validation tasks look like in production workflows.

 ```bash
 touch airflow/dags/workflows.py